kentcdodds/eslint-config-kentcdodds/README.md

 ## Usage

 Install the conventions by running:

 ```
-npm install --save-dev eslint-config-kentcdodds
+npm install --save-dev eslint eslint-config-kentcdodds eslint-plugin-mocha
 ```

+*see the `peerDependencies` in the [`package.json`](package.json) to see the version of dependencies you need in your project*

 Then add the extends to your `.eslintrc`: